IDR/idr-metadata/scripts/celery/README.md

 If you have multiple celery-docker servers you should set them up to have separate output directories, to ensure that in the event of a task being calculated multiple times there are no conflicts in a shared directory.
 For instance, map `/uod/idr-scratch` on each celery docker server to an NFS share `idr-data:/uod/idr/scratch/$HOSTNAME`.

+The remaining steps make use of a `pyfeatures` docker image, for example `imagedata/pyfeatures:latest`.

 ## Serialisation